joda01/imagec-doc/docs/concepts/image_channels.md

 #### Snap area

-This can be the case when calculating the colocalisation between objects in different channels if the channels are not 100% exactly on top of each other.
+This can be the case when calculating the colocalization between objects in different channels if the channels are not 100% exactly on top of each other.
 For such use cases a snap area can be activated.

 A snap area is defined as a circle painted around an object, with the centre of mass of the object positioned at the centre of the circle.
-It extends the object area with this circle in case of colocalisation calculation.
+It extends the object area with this circle in case of colocalization calculation.

 ## Object filtering